CM1S021 - From Theory to Impact: Essential Research in Criminology 01 Sep 2024 - 31 Aug 2030 | Version 1

 Module Aims

-To prepare students for the academic journey by developing and enhancing their research analysis skills, using relevant software.
+To prepare students for the academic journey by developing and enhancing their knowledge and understanding of criminological research.

 Content Summary